Farata/angular2-webpack-starter/README.md

 1. Clone the project
 2. Run npm install

 npm start will start the Webpack development server in development mode and serve a non-optimized application.

 npm run serve:dist will do this:
 - create optimized bundles in the dist directory
 - start a static web server
 - serve the optimized version of the application

 TODO:

 - inject baseURL to index.html
 - minify HTML (currently only css and js are optimized)
-- add support for unit tests